 Michael Iacono, Chief Scientist, leads climate research at the Observatory and has been a part-time volunteer and observer since 1987.
 He conducts and presents studies on local climate change, and he is leading an effort to prepare a digital archive of the extensive Blue Hill daily observations.
 In addition, he manages and is a primary developer of the organization’s website.
 Mike has a M.S. in Atmospheric Science from the State University of New York at Albany, and he is also a Senior Staff Scientist at Atmospheric and Environmental Research where he conducts research on atmospheric radiation modeling.

-Cheryl Cummings, who joined the staff in 2019, is working on a contract basis with the Observatory’s Executive Director, staff and Board to strengthen the organization’s internal systems and processes and raise new funds.
+Cheryl Cummings, Director of Strategic Partnerships, who joined the staff in 2019, is working on a contract basis with the Observatory’s Executive Director, staff and Board to strengthen the organization’s internal systems and processes and raise new funds.
 Cheryl has extensive Boston-based programmatic and funding expertise in education having worked directly with BELL’s CEO, Earl Martin Phalen, program staff and board to raise $14M in strategic growth funding.
 Cheryl is passionate about building diversity in STEM fields.

 Robert Skilling, Chief Observer (Emeritus), began working at Blue Hill as a part-time observer in 1960.
 He became the Chief Observer in 1978 and served in that role until his retirement in 2015.
 As a part-time volunteer, Bob continues to contribute to preserving the continuity of the Observatory operations.